Save your horse’s mane from blanket rubs!

 This is often a real pain in the neck (so sorry….can’t help myself), but a few ideas may save your horse’s mane from blanket rubs:

 - Make sure the blanket fits in the first place.
 Your horse’s blanket should not be able to slide back and catch on his withers, it needs to remain in front of the withers.
 My vet shared a story about a horse’s blanket she surgically removed from the withers – the blanket had gotten hooked behind the wither and with movement and laying down, split the wither right open.

 I’m pointing to the withers, this blanket fits nicely around the neck and shoulders.
 No chance this blanket will get wedged behind the withers unless I fasten it ridiculously wide around the neck.

 - But, if the blanket cannot slide back onto the withers, you may be putting the mane at risk for rubbing.
 Gussets of all shapes, sizes, and locations allow your horse to move his shoulder and be free of extra pressure on the neck and mane.
 Be sure to watch your horse lay down in the blanket – this will show you how it fits and how restricted your horse is while lying down and getting up.
 For more details on blanket fit, read this article.

-- Try out different neck opening styles.
-Some blankets are more rectangular, which allows more of the blanket to go up the mane and reduce pressure on one spot.
+- Try out the different neck opening styles.
+Some blankets are more rectangular, which allows more of the blanket to go up the mane and reduces pressure on one spot.
 Other blankets have a bib design that allows for maximum shoulder freedom.
 Other blankets have padded withers for a better fit and less pressure.
 Some have adjustable neck openings.

-Exhibit B. Definitelly more neck coverage here.
+Exhibit B. Definitely more neck coverage here.